Seneca-Scholars/SS-Status-C6/laurenR-status.md

+7/28/25: Today the cohort went over our project ideas and I sent a response to Nell about my interest in the Social Media team.

 7/23/25: Today Nell was out of office.
 My team worked on developing a new project using a Pokemon API.
 My task was styling the webpage.
 I left office early for a doctor's appointment.

 7/22/25: Today, we dove into APIs and were shown a lesson on fetch, promises, & more.